yashvimal34/react_app_CRUD/README.md

 ## Notes
 - This is a basic implementation for demo / test submission.
 - Passwords are stored in plain text in localStorage for simplicity.
-For production you must use a backend and hash passwords.